utkarsh7a/Demo-website/README.md

 # Getting Started with Create React App
 #This is a readme file contains the all the details
 <br>
-This is a basic fashion website using a react js and also it is a responsive website.
+This is a basic fashion website using a react js .
 <br>
 author-Utkarsh